avionschool/rails-base-project/notepad.md

     4. if a user who participated in any conversation is deleted, app gets an error in displaying conversation partners

     5. if a user who participated in any conversation is deleted, app gets an error in displaying conversation partners

+    6. when attempting to create or update a listing with validation errors; validation errors don't appear

 ## minor details to add:
     1. channel broadcast when item's status is changed